 How to Implement BIM and Improve Your Construction Process

-I think we can all agree that BIM is beneficial to our industry.
-It’s cost-effective, saves time and allows for greater collaboration, leading to amazing results.
-So, if BIM is so great, why aren’t we all adopting this new technology and moving into the next phase of our industry?
+We all agree that BIM is beneficial to the architecture, engineering and construction (AEC) industry.
+So, if BIM is so great, why aren’t we all adopting this new technology?

-The problem lies in the implementation of BIM or ‘BIMplementation’.
+BIM is cost-effective, saves time and allows for greater collaboration, so increases profitability and productivity.
+So what's stopping us?
+The problem lies in the implementation of BIM (you could say...
+BIMplementation).
 Many project leaders in our industry are under the impression that BIM implementation is costly or time-consuming while others simply don’t know where on earth to start with the process.